Ohio high court advises judges not to refuse to perform gay marriages

 "For example, if a judge who has declined to perform same-sex marriages is later assigned to hear a misdemeanor domestic violence charge involving a same-sex couple, the judge's ability to follow the law and impartially apply the domestic violence laws could reasonably be questioned," it said.

-The opinion was issued by the Supreme Court's Board of Professional Conduct, a 28-member body appointed by the Ohio Supreme court that consists of lawyers, judges and non-lawyers, after requests from judges, including Toledo Municipal Judge Allen McConnell.
+The state Supreme Court issued the opinion after requests from judges including Toledo Municipal Judge Allen McConnell.

 McConnell refused to marry two women in July, and said in a statement that his decision was based on his personal and Christian beliefs.
 Another judge married the couple, and McConnell sought an advisory opinion about whether he could opt out of the rotation that would have him perform civil marriages.